Benchmarking Deep Learning and Vision Foundation Models for Atypical vs. Normal Mitosis Classification with Cross-Dataset Evaluation: Results

 The AtNorM-MD dataset, which represents a distinct distribution shift, saw a general drop in performance across models.
-Virchow pretrained with \ac{LoRA} performed the best, with a balanced accuracy of 0.7705 and AUROC of 0.8641.
-Other strong \ac{LoRA}-fine-tuned models included Virchow2 (0.7424 balanced accuracy) and UNI (0.7069 balanced accuracy), all of which substantially outperformed their linear probing counterparts.
-The best baseline in this setting was again the Vision Transformer, achieving 0.7439 balanced accuracy and 0.8396 AUROC.
-In contrast, foundation models without \ac{LoRA} adaptation performed less robustly.
-Across the board, LoRA fine-tuning consistently enhanced generalization performance under domain shift.
+The end-to-end fine-tuned Swin Transformer performed the best, with a mean balanced accuracy of 0.7723 (sensitivity = 0.6548, specificity = 0.8897 of the atypical class) and an AUROC of 0.8806.
+Virchow pretrained with \ac{LoRA} followed closely, with a balanced accuracy of 0.7705.
+Other \ac{LoRA}-fine-tuned models also performed well, including Virchow2 (0.7424 balanced accuracy), H-Optimus-1 (0.7396 balanced accuracy), UNI (0.7069 balanced accuracy), Prov-Gigapath (0.7007 balanced accuracy), UNI2-h (0.6914 balanced accuracy) and H-Optimus-0 (0.6549 balanced accuracy), all of which substantially outperformed their linear probing counterparts.
+Among the end-to-end fine-tuned baselines, \ac{ViT} followed closely after Swin Transformer, achieving 0.7494 balanced accuracy and 0.8720 AUROC.
+EfficientNetV2 achieved the least balanced accuracy of 0.6975 among the baselines.
+As with the other datasets, the foundation models without \ac{LoRA} adaptation performed less robustly, with balanced accuracies ranging between 0.55 and 0.60.

-Across all the datasets, two of the models, H-Optimus-0 and H-Optimus-1, both fine-tuned with \ac{LoRA}, consistently performed poorly, even less than their linear probing counterparts in balanced accuracy.